 Most plots are annual rentals available for the summer season from about May 25 to the 3rd Sunday in October.
 These plots are tilled and staked by the staff of the Cooperative Extension Urban Agriculture Program.
 You can keep the same plot from one season to the next if you renew your rental by April 1st.

-Year ’round garden plots are available in some locations to allow gardeners to grow perennial fruits and vegetables such as raspberries, rhubarb, strawberries and asparagus.
-Year ’round plots also afford gardeners an opportunity to grow early and late season vegetables such as spinach and collards.
+“Permanent” garden plots are available in some locations to allow gardeners to grow perennial fruits and vegetables such as raspberries, rhubarb, strawberries and asparagus.
+“Permanent” plots also afford gardeners an opportunity to grow early and late season vegetables such as spinach and collards.
 These plots are rented from January through December.
 Gardeners are responsible for tilling and maintaining their plots.
 Tall structures and trees are not allowed.
 Plots should look tidy in winter.
 You can keep the same plot from one season to the next if you renew your rental by April 1st.
-To be eligible for our limited number of year ’round gardens, you must have gardened successfully with us for at least one year.
+To be eligible for our limited number of “permanent” gardens, you must have gardened successfully with us for at least one year.

 Plot Sizes and Fees

-Plot sizes range from 400 square feet to 900 square feet.
+Plot sizes range from approx. 200 ft. sq. up to 10,000 ft. sq..
 To help defray the costs of tilling, staking, providing water, and administration, gardeners pay nominal rental fees.
-Rental fees range from $24 for 400 square feet plots to $46 for 900 square feet plots.
+Rental fees range from $20 for up to $ 252 for 10,000 ft. sq. plots.
 No refunds are given.
+Insufficient funds fees (NSF) will be passed on and a $ 25.00 fee assessed + cost of plot.

-We currently have garden plots for rent in the cities of Milwaukee, Oak Creek and Wauwatosa.
+We currently have garden plots for rent in the cities of Milwaukee, Oak Creek, Wauwatosa, and West Allis.
 For a list of plot locations, sizes and rental fees, click on the location you want:

 For a county-wide map of all garden locations, download the Community Gardens Map.

-The garden rental staff will contact you after April 15th when plots become available for new gardeners to rent.
+The garden rental staff will assign a plot to you after April 15th when plots become available for new gardeners to rent.
+You may call earlier but be mindful that we may not have an answer for you until after April 28th.

-As of August 1st, 2012 the garden rental office is closed for the season.
-We will begin limited rental office hours in late December.
 If you need to contact the garden rental assistants, please leave a telephone voicemail message or send an email.
-We monitor the phone messages and email often but are not in the office regularly.
-If your phone call is during regular UWEX hours and you need immediate assistance please dial “0″ and an operator can take your message.
+We monitor the phone messages and email often but are not in the office regularly, during the off-season.
+If your phone call is during regular UWEX hours (8:30AM – 4PM) and you need immediate assistance please dial “0″ and an operator can take your message.

 Hmong speaking assistance will be available on a limited basis.